fakob/MoviePrint_v004/MoviePrintStructure.md

 		* dispatch addThumbs
 			* check DB if thumb is already grabbed
 			* ipc send-get-thumbs to opencvWorkerWindow for every single thumb
+        * ipc start requestIdleCallback to indexedDBWorkerWindow
+          * indexedDBWorkerWindow requests 100 images every time it is idle until get thumbs is finished
+        * ipc send-base64-frame to indexedDBWorkerWindow (only used for posterFrame and recaptureThumbs)
           * addFrameToIndexedDB
+          * createObjectURL
+          * add to objectUrlQueue
+          * regularly (setInterval) check if objectUrlQueue is not empty
+            * ipc start-requestIdleCallback-for-objectUrlQueue to mainWindow
+              * ipc mainWindow requests some objectUrls from objectUrlQueue
-        * ipc update-objectUrl to mainWindow
+          * ipc send-arrayOfObjectUrls to mainWindow
-			* dispatch ADD_THUMBS
         * ipc receive-get-thumbs for every single thumb
           * dispatch updateFrameNumber
+			* dispatch ADD_THUMBS
 * remove this file from filesToLoad Array
 * --> in componentDidUpdate